rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/rx_sim/UART_Receiver_sim.md

 Future Changes:
 * ask them to manually change the FSM encoding type when thhey synthesize to see the impact.
 * Any _new_ coding standards to add?
-It would be nice to add something for this assignment -->
+It would be nice to add something for this assignment
+* Have them create a function in the testbench
+-->